White papers.

 WP-05 — What Lattice Doesn't Do

-An explicit list of limits, each one explained.
-Density-dependent.
-Range-limited. iOS background notification reliability.
-Endpoint compromise wins.
-Global passive observation possible.
-Lost seed = lost identity.
-The most unusual paper, possibly the most important for trust.
+An explicit list of limits, each one explained: it's density-dependent and range-limited, iOS background notifications aren't fully reliable, endpoint compromise wins, global passive observation is possible, and a lost seed means a lost identity.
+The most unusual paper, and maybe the most important for trust.

 ~3 pages.
 Read this before you commit to using Lattice.